ls1intum/Athena/docs/overview/playground.rst

 Base Configuration
 ------------------

+The Base Configuration section is your starting point in the Athena Playground.
+Here, you connect to the Athena instance, monitor the health status of Athena and its modules, and set up your working environment.
+You can switch between example and evaluation datasets, and choose between Module Requests and Evaluation Mode for varied testing experiences.

 .. figure:: ../images/playground/base_info_header.png
     :width: 500px
     :alt: Base Info Header Interface of the Athena Playground

     Base Info Header Interface of the Athena Playground

 .. raw:: html